 When calculating operational consumption, energy supplied by small NSG is subtracted from delivered residential and business sector consumption.
 Estimations of the transmission and distribution losses are added to the delivered consumption to arrive at the operational consumption forecast.

-This is done in two stages, as outlined in Figure 14 and Figure 15.
+This is done in two stages, as outlined in Figure 16 and Figure 17.
+The components are explained in the following sections.